 The biggest ever NHS vaccination programme is now underway.

-A vaccine for COVID-19 is now available and our Croydon University Hospital site is just one of only 50 'hospital hubs' in the country where people in their local communities can get immunised.
-This means that some of you who choose to have the vaccine will soon be able to visit us to get the jab.
+The Pfizer-BioNTech vaccine for COVID-19 is now available at our Croydon University Hospital site.
+This means that many of you are already being invited to visit us to get the jab.

 Who can get the vaccine

 To ensure we make the most of the vaccine stocks that arrive, the NHS is first prioritising people who are most vulnerable.

 This means that people who are 80 or above, as well as care home staff and some frontline NHS workers, were among the first to receive the vaccines - and now other groups are also being invited.

 If you are a patient in the currently eligible groups who is attending our hospital as an outpatient, or if you are being discharged home after a hospital stay, we will offer you the vaccine.